VaishaliUmapathy/VaishaliUmapathy/README.md

 - I actively participate in **CodeKata** challenges.
 - Continuously learning and practicing through **freeCodeCamp** and **GUVI**.
--  As a beginer contnous to learn the AWS
+-  As a beginner continous to learn the AWS
 ---

 ## 🌟 Hobbies